 What is the MassBay Transitional Scholars Program?

-The Transitional Scholars Program at MassBay is a student centered program designed for transition age students with a documented disability.
-This program serves students typically between 18-22 years of age, who are currently enrolled in their high school transition program or are transitioning from high school to post-secondary education.
-The Program is designed for students who are interested in having a college experience with the support of our Educational Coaches and programming.
-Admitted students take one (1) or two (2) college courses per semester and accessing the program’s services for a maximum of three (3) years.
-Participants in the program develop career planning and employment skills, self-advocacy skills, and life skills that will assist them in their post-secondary interests and activities.
-Students learn to function independently on the college campus.
-Given the individualized nature of this program, all decisions are at the discretion of the program coordinator and his/her designee.
+The Transitional Scholars Program at MassBay is a student-centered program designed for transition-age students with documented intellectual disability.
+The program serves students typically between 18-22 years of age, who are currently enrolled in their high school transition program or are transitioning from high school to post-secondary education having earned their diploma.
+Transitional Scholars is designed for students who are interested in having a college experience with the support of our Educational Coaches and programming.
+Admitted students take one (1) or two (2) college courses per semester (Fall and Spring) for a maximum of three (3) years.
+While enrolled in the program, Transitional Scholars have the opportunity to participate in campus activities, join clubs and organizations, and have full access to all MassBay supports and services.